Skip to content

 16 — Who supports EM

-The EM Foundation – a non-profit organization which promotes, sustains, and evolves the EM programming language and runtime environment for use by the broader embedded systems community.
+The EM Foundation – a non-profit organization which promotes, sustains, and evolves EM programming technology for use within the broader embedded systems community.

 17 — Does EM have any competition